Experimental fiction: 4,576 words: approx. 30 minutes

 When she stepped back, Jamieson gave a two-hand signal to Lina.
 The soon-to-be six-year-old began singing, “Happy Birthday to you….”
 Everyone else, turning to Mort, joined in.

-Within seconds, Mort began to sob, burying his face in his hands.
-Lina hurried out of Beverly’s lap, dropping Princess Elsa, ran across the floor, and hugged Mort with all her might.
+Mort tilted forward and began to sob, his face buried in his hands and his shoulders curled over his chest.
+Lina scampered out of Beverly’s lap, dropping Princess Elsa, skittered across the floor, and hugged Mort’s neck with all her might.

-The idea for this story came to me from a newspaper report I read probably a decade ago.
+The idea for the story came to me from a newspaper report I read probably a decade ago.

 As I recall, the report told of a man in his 50s who had kidnapped a five-year-old girl and taken her on a picnic.
 He later returned her unharmed to her home.